remillet/Tools/scripts/csops/README.md

 csservname
 ```
 ##### Description
-Shows the name of the CollectionSpace service.
-This is the name of the init script, suitable for passing into the `service` program.
+Shows the name of the CollectionSpace service, suitable for passing to the `systemctl` program.
+The name is printed to standard output.

 ### csi - install CollectionSpace
 ##### Synopsis